mehtabmahir/easy-whisper-ui/README.md

 This project takes **tons of hours of work** — ensuring everything works smoothly across systems takes a LOT of time testing.
 It's all built in my free time, and I’m not getting paid for it.

-If you’ve found EasyWhisper UI useful, please consider supporting its development:
+If you’ve found EasyWhisperUI useful, please consider supporting its development:

 👉 [**Donate via PayPal**](https://www.paypal.com/donate/?business=5FM6Y27A3CK58&no_recurring=0&currency_code=USD)